 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-The way you handle your waste has a huge impact on the planet.
+Whether you decide to throw away or recycle old clothes has a huge impact on the planet.
 Throwing organic matter like old clothes into landfills invites environmental catastrophe.
 In such environments, conditions aren’t right for materials to break down into new soil, creating tons of methane emissions, a greenhouse gas far more harmful than carbon at trapping heat in the atmosphere.

 However, you still have to clean out your clothing.
 Fortunately, you have tons of creative ways to find new life for those duds you no longer wear.
 Here are eight ways to recycle old clothes.

 Paper towels might be biodegradable, but that doesn’t make them good for the environment.
 They invariably end up in the trash, where they eventually become more methane-producing landfill fodder.
 Furthermore, they cost countless trees their lives, requiring 17 of them to create one roll.

 However, you can make nearly every cleaning rag you need when you recycle old clothes.
 While you can use almost any fabric, some are more efficient than others at certain tasks.
 Absorbent flannel is ideal for dusting, as it also captures fine particles.
 Soft, scrubbed poplin is the perfect material for polishing your delicate wooden surfaces.

 What about those old silk blouses?
 Say absolutely not to the landfill, and hello to a beauty bargain.
 This fabric is perfect for pillows, as it helps reduce friction on your hair, preventing frizz and tangles while you sleep.
 It also absorbs far less moisture than cotton, helping keep your skin supple.